Preon1/Prime-numbers-polar-plotter/README.md

 - **Configurable rendering**: Adjust image size, display radius, and point size for different visual effects
 - **Gradient drawing**: Points grow larger toward the edge and use gradient rendering for smooth appearance
 - **Fixed-size rendering**: Option to use fixed pixel size for all points regardless of distance
-- **Center bias adjustment**: Shift the center of the polar plot to focus on specific regions
+- **Center bias adjustment**: Shift the center of the polar plot to focus on specific regions.
+In this mode program will only calculate primes within a ring, which intesects the viewport.
 - **Color modes**: Points can be colored based on last digit or twin prime relationships

 ![showcase in motion](./example.gif)